fawkesrobotics/ros2-clips-executive/cx_clips_env_manager/README.md

 ## Plugins
 Plugins are specializations of of the *cx_plugin* base class and are handled as follows:
- - Each plugin is initialized exactly once before usage by calling it's `initialize()` function.
+ - Each plugin is initialized exactly once before it is loaded into environments by calling it's `initialize()` function.
  - When an environment is loaded, all specified plugins are **loaded in order** of the respective plugins parameter.
  - Whenever an environment needs to load a plugin, it's `clips_env_init()` function is called once.
 Loading the same plugin again before unloading it first, results in an error (and the function is not called again).
  - Whenever an environment needs to unload a plugin, it's `clips_env_destroyed()` is called once.
 Unloading the same plugin again before loading it first, results in an error (and the function is not called again).